 What is Eyelid Surgery?

-Eyelid surgery, medically called blepharoplasty, is a delicate operation performed to improve the appearance and function of the eyelids.
+Eyelid surgery, also known as droopy eyelid surgery or blepharoplasty surgery, is a delicate operation performed to improve the appearance and function of the eyelids.
 The eyelid surgery process involves removing or repositioning excess skin, fat, or tissue to create a refreshed, youthful look while addressing functional concerns such as sagging lids that impair vision.

 Benefits of Eyelid Surgery